ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Related Work

-\textbf{Design time approaches.} \cite{Zhang2006} use Petri Nets to model adaptive systems; the models are automatically translated to executable programs.
-Properties specified in linear temporal logic (LTL) allow verifying invariants and constraints about the system and its goals, e.g., ``if adaptation is triggered, eventually it will be applied,'' or ``the adaptive program should tolerate 2-packet loss throughout its execution.''
-Conformance between the models and programs is guaranteed using model-based testing. \cite{Autili2015} deals with partial knowledge by automatically producing service-oriented systems in two phases.
+\cite{Zhang2006} use Petri Nets to model adaptive systems; the models are automatically translated to executable programs.
+Properties specified in linear temporal logic (LTL) allow verifying invariants and constraints about the system and its goals, e.g., ``the adaptive program should tolerate 2 packet loss throughout its execution.''
+Conformance between the models and programs is guaranteed using model-based testing. \cite{Autili2015} deal with partial knowledge by automatically producing service-oriented systems in two phases.
 The first phase (elicit) applies a technique called StrawBerry that takes service descriptions to derive behaviour automata of the service interactions.
 The second phase (integrate) takes the automata to automatically synthesise a service choreography that satisfies the system goal.
-The approach relies on tools to guarantee functional correctness-by-construction. \cite{Camara2017} proposes an approach for evaluating the resilience of self-adaptive systems by applying robustness testing techniques on the controller to uncover failures that can affect system resilience.
+The approach relies on tools to guarantee functional correctness-by-construction. \cite{Camara2017} propose an approach for evaluating the resilience of self-adaptive systems by applying robustness testing techniques on the controller to uncover failures that can affect system resilience.
 The approach, that is based on probabilistic model checking, quantifies the probability of satisfaction of system properties when the target system is subject to controller failures.
-The responses to malformed input between controller and target \mbox{system are used to classify robustness.
-Table \ref{dt-summary} summarizes the selection of related work in the first group.}
+The responses to malformed input between controller and target system are used to classify robustness.

-The related approaches in this group provide in essence guarantees based on the principle of correctness-by-construction.
+In summary, the related approaches in this group provide in essence guarantees based on the principle of correctness-by-construction.
 Consequently, the guarantees are based on the knowledge available at design time.
 With ActivFORMS, correctness-by-construction is applied at design time to provide guarantees for the correctness of the behavior of the feedback loop model with respect to a set of properties.
 These guarantees are complemented with guarantees for quality goals obtained during operation based on data of uncertainties collected at runtime.